 The boy was received well by his kin who hadn’t seen him for quite a while.
 As he chatted with his cousins, the lady of the house busied herself with preparing a meal for the guest.
 After a short while, the cloying aroma of a delicious meal wafted into the githaku-the traditional sitting bay where the boys were playing.
 The boy’s taste buds went into a riot-boys are almost always hungry.

 Finally, the lady of the house set a meal of mukimo and housefly stew for the guest.
 Black slimy things that were flying in some toilet some minutes ago were now floating on some fat and onions, ready to be eaten.Ok,by then houseflies hadn’t attained that ugly Latin taxonomy name musca domestica but they were still hideous.
-The boy was taken aback by this strange culinary serving, but since his stomach rumblings could be heard a mile away, he decided to take a small bite just to silence them.
+The boy was taken aback by this culinary serving, but since his stomach rumblings could be heard a mile away, he decided to take a small bite just to silence them.
 By and by, he was done with the mould of mukimo and housefly stew.
 Boys will always do the undoable-they can fall into a pit latrine and come out smelling or roses.
 He never had as much as stomach ache since boys are always led by some benevolent celestial assistants we call angels.

 As the lady of the house picked her utensils, she gave the boy an evil glint with her red eyes.
 Her eyes were always red-they had enough blood in them that she could sell by the pint.
 The boy’s uncle showed him a place to sleep and pretty fast, he was in slumberland, dreaming those boyhood dreams full of big ripe mangoes and girls with even riper chests.
-He slept with his belly up since that was the only tenable sleeping position.
+He was sleeping with belly up since that was the only tenable sleeping position.

 So what are you going to tell my in-laws about your stay here?
 The boy’s uncle asked him one morning after he had stayed for there several days.